Curriculum

 Implementation

 In any one classroom at The Beacon we will have pupils from state-maintained schools and academies, who have experienced very different curriculums before joining us, and who may return or move on to another setting with a different curriculum.
 We have mixed age classes of children, many of whom are not working at age related expectations.
 It is therefore crucially important that our curriculum is flexible enough to enable us to meet a wide range of needs.
-A robust induction process ensures prior information is shared involving previous school and parents/carers.
-Each pupil who enters The Beacon will be assessed on entry.
-Pupils complete baseline assessments in Maths and English, allowing staff to develop a personalised curriculum that fills any gaps they have in prior learning, and allows them to move at their own pace, whatever their starting point.
-Using the National Curriculum as a starting point we operate a two year rolling programme of themes indicating which topic is to be taught each term.
-Foundation subjects and, where appropriate, core subjects are taught under these themes.

 The Beacon Core Curriculum Entitlement